Hybrid offence: England and Wales

 When a person is charged with an either-way offence, the decision as to which court will hear the case is determined at a Mode of Trial hearing before a magistrates' court.
 The court decides if the case is suitable to be heard in a magistrates' court.
 If they decide that the case is either too serious or too complex, or another offence is being charged which is triable only on indictment, they can send the case to the Crown Court, in which case the defendant has no say in the matter.
 If the magistrates decide that the case is suitable to be heard by the magistrates, then the defendant is asked for consent to do so.
 The defendant can then either consent to be tried summarily (though likely in a different hearing on a later date) or opt for trial by jury at the Crown Court, provided that they have pleaded not guilty.
 If they have pleaded guilty then they have no say in the matter – thus there is no way for a defendant to agree to plead guilty in exchange for having a case dealt with by magistrates.
+A defendant can, however, ask for an indication as to whether the magistrates would be minded to impose a custodial sentence were they to plead guilty at that point.

 Magistrates' courts have limited powers of sentencing; for example, they may not impose a sentence of imprisonment longer than twelve months.
 If the defendant is tried summarily in a magistrates' court and is convicted, there may still be a committal to the Crown Court for sentencing if the magistrates think that their sentencing powers are inadequate.
 Thus it is not possible for a defendant to avoid the harsher sentences available in the Crown Court simply by accepting a summary trial.

+A number of either-way offences have special treatment; these include: